Andrii-hotfix/Exponentiation/Readme.md

 `./exponentiation-main -input a ^ b [-radix 2/10/16]`

 This command outputs result of exponentiation a to power b in the radix given in argument -r.
 The default radix is 10.

+### Constaints

+While base value can be any lenght possible, **only 32-bit values are permitted as exponent**.
+Also this library can only hold **non-negative** values (both exponent and base must be positive or 0)

 Folder Test contains tests of the library.